 The Relocation/House Hunting Expense Reimbursement Form is to be used for all moving reimbursements to new employees.
 The form would also be used for a non-employee if the department has agreed to reimburse their house hunting expenses (even in the case that an individual does not accept the position).
 Essentially, all expenses related to an employment move would be reimbursed using this form.
 Please do not include interview-related expenses on this form.
-The Request for Disbursement Form should be used to reimburse for interview expenses.

 Definitions for Form:

 Date(s) of Expense – Date (or dates) of the expense type or a date range.

 Amount of Expense – All expenses that the employee paid out-of-pocket.
 If there are multiple expenses for a category, please add all expenses and enter the total in this column.

 Total Paid to Third Party – Any and all expenses in a category that the University paid directly to outside vendors on behalf of the new employee via purchase order, procurement card or request for disbursement (i.e. Allied/Berger Moving, U-Haul, Sam’s Storage Company, Hilton Garden Inn, etc.).
 These amounts will not be added into the total of the employee reimbursement on the form, however, they are needed for procurement and tax reporting purposes.

 Please complete each section as follows:

 “Employee Information” - Complete the employee’s name & new address, their hire date (as listed in the payroll system), the date of the reimbursement request, the department name & contact person, and the city & state from which the employee is moving.